osrufung/provisinfo/README.md

 # Provisinfo

 Welcome to provisinfo Gem!
-It a CLI tool to extract metadata information for binary .MobileProvision files (really .plist)
+It a CLI tool and a ruby library to extract metadata information (name, UUId, AppID, type) from binary .mobileprovision files (a kind of .plist file)

 ## Installation